Jax Jones

-Timucin Lam (born Timucin Fabian Kwong Wah Aluo; 25 July 1987), known professionally as Jax Jones, is an English DJ, songwriter, record producer and remixer.
-He rose to fame in 2014 by featuring on Duke Dumont's number-one single "I Got U".
-He followed this up with his own singles "You Don't Know Me" featuring Raye and "Instruction" featuring Demi Lovato and Stefflon Don in 2016 and 2017, respectively.
-Jax's debut studio album, Snacks (Supersize), was released on 6 September 2019.
-It was preceded by the single "One Touch" featuring Jess Glynne.
+Timucin Lam (born Timucin Fabian Kwong Wah Aluo; 25 July 1987), known professionally as Jax Jones, is an English DJ and record producer.
+He rose to prominence in 2014 by featuring on Duke Dumont's number-one single "I Got U".
+He followed this with his own singles, "You Don't Know Me" featuring Raye in 2016, and "Instruction" featuring Demi Lovato and Stefflon Don in 2017.
+Jax's debut studio album, Snacks (Supersize) was released in 2019.